 When we finished getting ready, I actually began to appreciate our surroundings in the beautiful, long golden sand bay.
 The large camp of 256 sites is set a little way back from the beach and is completely hidden from view.
-It was all hustle and bustle at the campsite, and it was lovely to see so many family groups and kids tearing around tearing around on bikes.
-On the beach you would never even realise the camp was a stone’s throw away.
+It was all hustle and bustle at the campsite, and it was lovely to see so many family groups and kids tearing around on bikes.
+On the beach, you would never even realise the camp was a stone’s throw away.
 It was very tranquil, with a few families dotted there and there – absolutely perfect.

 As we paddled into Waiharakeke Bay, we could only spot one other couple on the beach.
 We pulled the kayak up out of the water and walked the 100m or so to the small (10 tent) campsite.
-To my complete amazement (I’d forgotton we were on a ‘great walk‘ route) there was a flush toilet – with toilet paper!!
+To my complete amazement (I’d forgotten we were on a ‘great walk‘ route) there was a flush toilet – with toilet paper!!
 Oooh! this was shaping up to be a luxury stay!

 There were numerous weka (cheeky, theiving, flightless birds) around, so we took great care to look after our belongings as we pitched our tent.
 I saw one duck underneath the closed vestibule of the only other tent at the camp, and emerge with a packet of tea bags, so I chased it into the bushes.
 Luckily it gave them up pretty easily.
 I’ve never seen weka so brazenly enter a closed tent vestibule before!!
-Clearly these ones are particularly inquisitive…!
+Clearly, these ones are particularly inquisitive…!